Strong local uniqueness for the vacant set of random interlacements: The observable and coarse-graining

 \end{itemize} \end{proposition}

 The proof of Proposition~\ref{prop:bootstrap_prob} will exhibit the observable $h^u(\mathcal{C})$ introduced in Section~\ref{sec:hu}, for certain subsets $\mathcal{C}$ of admissible collections (in $\mathcal{A}$).
 This is not obvious at all (the generic event $\mathscr{G}$ does not involve $h^u$) and will require some work.
 A key step is a certain dichotomy, see \eqref{eq:G-bound-pf6} below, which will make $h^u$ appear (cf.~the event $\widetilde{E}_{2.2}$ below).
-The crucial properties of collections in $\mathcal{A}$ gathered in Proposition~\ref{prop:coarse_paths} (cf.~in particular \eqref{eq:coarse_capacity_d=3}) then come into play to produce the leading-order decay in \eqref{eq:bootstrapped_limit_prob1d=3} when combined with Proposition~\ref{prop:Xutail_bnd}, which in particular requires a lower bound on $\text{cap}(\Sigma)$ for $\Sigma=\Sigma(\mathcal{C})$.
-The bound provided by \eqref{eq:coarse_capacity_d=3} thus ensures, in a loose sense, that the coarse-grained path $\mathcal{C}$ does not ``loose too much'' capacity.
+The crucial properties of collections in $\mathcal{A}$ gathered in Proposition~\ref{prop:coarse_paths} then come into play to produce the leading-order decay in \eqref{eq:bootstrapped_limit_prob1d=3} when combined with Proposition~\ref{prop:Xutail_bnd}, which in particular requires a lower bound on $\text{cap}(\Sigma)$ for $\Sigma=\Sigma(\mathcal{C})$.
+The bound \eqref{eq:coarse_capacity_d=3} thus ensures that the coarse-grained path $\mathcal{C}$ does not ``loose too much'' capacity.